Don’t Buy a Cheap Picture Frame – DIY It! Here’s How!

 4) Use some tape (duct or masking works fine) and secure the corners together.
 Sometimes it takes a little bit longer piece of tape to make the corner seams nice and neat so don’t be too stingy!

 5) Now turn over your cardboard piece and we’re going to attach the picture.
 I used some colored duct tape because I know it’s strong enough to hold it down securely – that’s definitely the way to go here.
-I would not use glue unless you are prepared to smooth down ridges and pockets which can be a little time-consuming.

 Hint: This is going to be killing two birds with one stone because the duct tape is not only strong enough to hold your picture down, if you pick a roll in a nice color or pattern that complements your artwork, the finished frame is going to look very good indeed!
 (And you don’t have to tell anybody who asks where you got that frame…)